Upgrade MySQL on Linux

 Log in as a root user on the WFA host machine.

 Download the latest MySQL Community Server

 Untar the bundle to a directory on the target system.

-.rpmpackages in the directory after untarring the bundle, but Unified Manager only needs the following rpm packages:
+.rpmpackages in the directory after untarring the bundle, but WFA only needs the following rpm packages:

 .rpmpackages.
-However, installing all packages in an rpm bundle does not cause errors.
+Installing all packages in an rpm bundle will not cause any problems.